Living under the curse & outside the garden

 God is with us in disasters

-When the Jews faced disasters in the Old Testament times, they were told, “When you pass through the waters, I will be with you” (Is.
+When the Jews faced disasters in the Old Testament times, God said, “When you pass through the waters, I will be with you” (Is.
 43:2).
 David said, “Even though I walk through the darkest valley, I will fear no evil, for You are with me; Your rod and Your staff, they comfort me” (Ps.
 23:4).
-This is the valley of the shadow of death; it’s a disaster, a tragedy, a crisis.
-A time of great fear.
-But when he realises that God is with him, he is comforted.
+David was writing about the valley of the shadow of death–a time of great fear like a disaster, a tragedy, or a crisis.
+But when he realized that God was with him, he is comforted.
 Disasters don’t separate believers from God (Rom.
 8:35-39).
-In fact, nothing can “separate us from the love of God that is in Christ Jesus our Lord”.
+Nothing can “separate us from the love of God that is in Christ Jesus our Lord” (Rom.
+8:35-39).